sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2Base.md

 ### protocolRevenues

-The protocol revenues accrued for the provided ERC-20 asset, in units of the asset's decimals.
+Retrieves the protocol revenues accrued for the provided ERC-20 asset, in units of the asset's decimals.

 ```solidity
 function protocolRevenues(IERC20 asset) external view returns (uint128 revenues);